genestack/user-docs/docs/user-guide/quick-start/contributor-api.md

 Currently, all mapping file operations are carried out via API.
 For more information please check [Cross-reference Mapping page](../doc-odm-user-guide/xref-mapping.md).

 ![Data Model](quick-start-images/data-model-linking.png)
 <figcaption><strong>Uploading and linking data entities in ODM</strong>.
 The ODM data model includes Libraries and Preparations, which can be linked to <strong>Samples</strong> and used as grouping entities.
 DataFrames can be linked to Samples, Preparations, or Libraries.
 Upload your data file and link the corresponding entities to create a study.
-Samples are the only entity that connects directly to a Study, making the data searchable within the ODM</figcaption>
+Samples are the only entity that connects directly to a Study, making the data searchable within the ODM.
+Additionally, attachments such as PDFs and reports are directly associated with the Study and assigned a unique accession number, even though they are not linked via the Sample Source ID.</figcaption>
 ## Use Case Example: How to create a Study

 Let's reproduce the most frequent use case by creating an entire study using the Swagger interface.